Chatanga/Girinoscope/README.md

 Girinoscope uses the same native library than the Arduino IDE 1.0.5 to manage serial port: the RXTX library.
 It is not necessarily the perfect solution and the latest Arduino IDE version (1.5.7 BETA) has droped it in favor of something more elaborate.
-Whatever, the RXTX works well enough for our purposes and, if you have already successfuly installed the Arduino IDE, Girinoscope should work out of the crafting table.
+Whatever, the RXTX works well enough for our purposes and, if you have already successfully installed the Arduino IDE, Girinoscope should work out of the crafting table.
 Otherwise, there is all the informations you need on the [Arduino web site](http://arduino.cc/en/Guide/HomePage).